Malta's Abortion Law

 One of the aims of Doctors for Choice is to campaign for the decriminalisation of abortion in Malta.
 This may sound like a complex concept, but it's actually rather simple.
-At the moment, women who have abortions in Malta face three years in prison.
-Doctors who help women have abortions in Malta face four years in jail and a permanent revocation of their licence.
+At the moment, women who have abortions in Malta, except in the very limited instances allowed by law, could face a maximum of three years in prison.
+Doctors who help women have abortions in Malta outside the very limited instances allowed by law, face a maximum of four years in jail and a permanent revocation of their licence.
 Malta's Criminal Code (Criminal Law) states:

 Article 241 (1) Whosoever, by any food, drink, medicine, or by violence, or by any other means whatsoever, shall cause the miscarriage of any woman with child, whether the woman be consenting or not, shall, on conviction, be liable to imprisonment for a term from eighteen months to three years.

 Article 241 (2) The same punishment shall be awarded against any woman who shall procure her own miscarriage, or who shall have consented to the use of the means by which the miscarriage is procured.’

 Article 243 Any physician, surgeon, obstetrician, or apothecary, who shall have knowingly prescribed or administered the means whereby the miscarriage is procured, shall, on conviction, be liable to imprisonment for a term from eighteen months to four years, and to perpetual interdiction from the exercise of his profession.’